2023 #EURegionsWeek: Thriving Regions, Stronger Europe12 October 2023

 The 2023 Week takes between 9-12 October 2023 and is held in-person in Brussels.
 More on the #EURegionsWeek can be found here.

 As in previous years, the learned societies (European Regional Science Association ERSA, Association of European Schools of Planning AESOP and the Regional Studies Association European Foundation RSA Europe) led by RSA Europe collate and develop sessions that showcase the best of new research to the largely policy audience at the #EURegionsWeek.
-We are now inviting session proposals that relate to one of the 2023 themes of the week.

 - Regions in post-industrial transition